DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 ## Manage multiple schools with one email address

-Context: Some SITs may work across multiple schools (e.g. in a MAT), and they can manage their multiple schools using the same email login for the service.
+Context: Some SITs may work across multiple schools (e.g. in a Multi Academy Trust or MAT), and they can manage their multiple schools using the same email login for the service.